-SBIFF is a world class event, with sold-out Tributes, panels and screenings.
-With a broad range of cinematic achievements, SBIFF attracts the biggest names in the business.
-The planning of and event of this size and scope is not an easy task.
+The Santa Barbara International Film Festival (SBIFF) is a non-profit organization whose mission is to celebrate and make accessible the art of world cinema.
+Film screenings, distinguished panels and seminars, sold-out Tributes, gala events and educational programming attracts over 85,000 film enthusiasts, entertainment industry professionals and celebrities from around the world during the eleven days of the annual Festival.
+The planning of an event of this size and scope is not an easy task.
 The SBIFF office and all of its departments work hard year round preparing for the next Festival.
 Come Festival time, the office is a fast-paced, high-pressure machine.

 Interns will be assigned to a department according to interest and qualifications.
 Assignments are flexible and interns may also become familiar with and learn specifics of other departments as well.
 By working in specific departments of the Festival, interns will have an opportunity to become specialized with a focus on projects over tasks.